himanshukj17122000/JavaScript-Animations-Extensions/README.md

 - "Create Car Blueprint" provides the user with an implementation of [Vivus.js](https://github.com/maxwellito/vivus).
 The example can be used as a background for webpages as it uses a simple implementation of the library to draw the blueprint of car.
 This example was taken from this article written by [Ivaylo Gerchev
   ](https://www.sitepoint.com/how-to-create-the-invisible-pen-effect-in-svg-using-vivus-js/).
 The files created are index.html and index.js.
 The files with the same name would be overwritten.

+- "Create Rocket" provides the user with an implementation of [Vivus.js](https://github.com/maxwellito/vivus).
+The example can be used as a background for webpages as it uses a simple implementation of the library to draw a rocket.
+This example was taken from this article written by [Ivaylo Gerchev
+  ](https://www.sitepoint.com/how-to-create-the-invisible-pen-effect-in-svg-using-vivus-js/).
+The files created are rocket.html, rocket.css and rocket.js.
+The files with the same name would be overwritten.